maniacs-ops/feednix/README.md

 Thank you @chrisjohnston for mentioning the following dependencies for Ubuntu:

-`sudo apt-get install dh-autoreconf libjsoncpp-dev libcurl4-gnutls-dev libncurses5-dev`
+`sudo apt-get install dh-autoreconf libjsoncpp-dev libcurl4-gnutls-dev libncursesw5-dev`

 Thank you @bandb42 for mentioning the following dependencies for Fedora:

-`sudo yum install dh-autoreconf ncurses-devel jsoncpp-devel libcurl-devel`
+`sudo yum install dh-autoreconf ncursesw-devel jsoncpp-devel libcurl-devel`

 ## Clarification on Sign In Method (PLEASE READ)